-The Mavic Mini lives on the nose of core features and that too at a low price of $399.
-It offers everything essential to be a quality drone.
-It boasts a good range, a good camera, and a good controller.
+The DJI’s Mavic Mini offers everything essential to be a quality drone.
+It boasts a good range, a good camera, and a good controller, for a price of $399.
 It hovers well in the wind and is quick enough to be fun.
 And it’s a miniature drone so it can easily be thrown in your bag and taken on Instagram adventures.

 The tiny size is the Mavic Mini’s main selling point.
 It weighs only 249 grams, and that odd number isn’t a coincidence.
 Drones that weight 250 grams and more have to be registered to fly.
 And yet, despite that the Mavic Mini is foldable and lightweight, it’s packed with core features: 4 km HD video transmission, three-axis gimbal holding a 2.7K camera, 30-minute flight time, and a physical controller that works with iOS and Android devices.
 At $399, it’s a steal even though it lacks features found in DJI’s other drones.